-1982 – The United States Air Force contracts Randolph to produce the HGU-4/P Aviator sunglass as the part of the standard-issue uniform.
+The U.S. Air Force contracts directly with Randolph to produce the HGU-4/P Aviator sunglass.

-2000 – Randolph wins its first contract for the Frame of Choice (FOC) spectacle program, which provides the Army, Air Force, Navy, Marines, Coast Guard, and NASA with an alternative to standard-issue military spectacles.
+Randolph is awarded their first contract for the Frame of Choice (FOC) program, which provides the Army, Air Force, Navy, Marines, Coast Guard, and NASA with an alternative to standard-issue military spectacles.

-2017 – Randolph continues to produce the HGU-4/P for the U.S. Army and Navy and air forces worldwide.
-The company also maintains the Frame of Choice contract, now in its fourth five-year term.
+Randolph continues to produce the HGU-4/P for the U.S. Army and Navy and air forces worldwide.
+The company also maintains the Frame of Choice contract, owning 8 of the 10 style options to the military.